actions-marketplace-validations/MauroDruwel_apt-repo-action/readme.md

 # Github pages APT repo

-This action will setup and manage a simple APT repo on your github pages
+This action will setup and manage a simple APT repo on your Github pages or a separate repository.

 ## Inputs